Fortigate/AutoAFK2/README.md

 ## An automation tool for AFK Journey

-Same as the last project except this time much much lighter.
+Same as the last project except this time much lighter.

 > [!IMPORTANT]
 > _Note that the bot only supports Emulators and devices with ADB, <ins>not the official desktop client</ins>_.